rymdkraftverk/level1/README.md

 # level1

-> Quickly get started creating 2D games in the browser with minimal setup or configuration

-level1 is a utility library for [`pixi.js`](https://github.com/pixijs/pixi.js).
+> A utility library for [`pixi.js`](https://github.com/pixijs/pixi.js).

+## Features

-It helps with instance managements by extending pixi display objects with:
+Replaces pixi's `addChild` with [`l1.add`](https://rymdkraftverk.github.io/level1/add).
+It improves display object management by extending pixi display objects with:

 - id
 - zIndex
 - labels

-It also has:
+Other features:

+- [Behaviors](https://rymdkraftverk.github.io/level1/addBehavior).
+Dynamically add and remove behaviors in the game.
-- Resizing of text objects without blurriness
+- Resize text objects without blurriness
-- Resizing of the canvas and retain the correct proportions
+- Resize the canvas and retain the correct proportions
-- Convenience function for getting pre-loaded textures
+- Function to get pre-loaded textures
-- "Behaviors".
-Dynamically add and remove behaviors in the game scene.
 - Function to get the global position of a display object
+- Function to get the distance and angle between two positions.
 - Collision detection
-- Overlapping area
+- Detect overlapping area
-- Utility functions to get the distance and angle between two positions.
-- Ability to add sound
-- Ability to add physics (Under development)

-*This project is currently in beta.*
+- Sound
+- Keyboard input

 ## Index